pivotal/docs-tap/contour/configuring-contour-to-fit-your-cluster.hbs.md

+# Configure Contour

-# Configure Contour to best suit your cluster
+This topic tells you how to configure Contour to best suit your cluster.

 By default, Contour installs with the Controllers as a `Deployment` and the Envoys as a `DaemonSet`.
 In most cases, this is sufficient.
 However, VMware recommends running Envoy as a `Deployment` in the following scenarios:

 - [Smaller Clusters](#small-clusters)
 - [Larger Clusters](#large-clusters)